JR191710/WHSTechNotes/journal.md

 # April, 9, 2026
 Journal:
-If i were stuck  in a ship trapped by AI I would leqrn how the AI's code works.
-If i can learn how the AI's code works i can finally come up with a plan to make a plan
+If i were ever stuck on a ship trapped by AI, I would learn how the AI's code works.
+I know learning an AI's code is very hard and sounds pointless even.
+In my opinion learning how an AI works can help you have a greater idea of how to by pass it in a way.
+If i learned how an AI's code worked, i would use that knowledge to manipulate the AI into letting me out.
+If the AI is programmed to keep me sutck on the ship eventually necessary items will run low, and if the AI's responsibility is to keep me safe and alive, i would manipulate the AI into thinking that i am helping them with thier task by letting me out for food and water.
+One risk is that the AI will maybe understand im trying to trick it, but if i can manipulate it correctly the first time I would be able to escape.

 # April, 13, 2026
 Jounral

 # April, 16, 2026
-LESSON 1 and 2
+LESSON 1 and 2: COMPLETED

 # April 20, 2026
 Journal